 Devin Nunes

-Devin Nunes is an American entrepreneur, CEO of Trump Media & Technology Group, former Chairman of the House Intelligence Committee, a former U.S. Congressman for California's San Joaquin Valley, and founder of the Nunes Wine Company.
+Devin Nunes is an American entrepreneur, CEO of Trump Media & Technology Group, former Chairman of the House Intelligence Committee, a former U.S. Congressman for California's San Joaquin Valley, recipient of the Presidential Medal of Freedomâthe nation's highest civilian honorâand founder of the Nunes Wine Company.

 In the U.S. House of Representatives, Nunes was the Republican leader and former Chairman of the House Permanent Select Committee on Intelligence, a senior Republican on the Ways and Means Committee, and the Republican leader of the Ways and Means Health Subcommittee.

-In Congress, Nunes represented part of California’s San Joaquin Valley, an agriculturally rich area that Nunes calls “the breadbasket of the solar system” and “a garden of Eden.”
-He was one of Congress’ foremost critics of the San Joaquin Valley water crisis, having exposed the disaster as a “man-made drought” caused by government decrees that force water to be dumped in the ocean and wasted.
+In Congress, Nunes represented part of Californiaâs San Joaquin Valley, an agriculturally rich area that Nunes calls âthe breadbasket of the solar systemâ and âa garden of Eden.â He was one of Congressâ foremost critics of the San Joaquin Valley water crisis, having exposed the disaster as a âman-made droughtâ caused by government decrees that force water to be dumped in the ocean and wasted.
 His years-long work on the issue led to President Trump signing two executive orders to restore water to the Valley.

 In his role on the Intelligence Committee, Nunes spent extensive time overseas working with U.S. military personnel, CIA officials, and world leaders while promoting freedom and democratic values in war zones, the Middle East, and former Communist countries.
 For his efforts at strengthening NATO cooperation and the security of the western alliance, he was awarded the Order of Prince Henry by the Government of Portugal and the Order of the Star of Romania by the Government of Romania.

-Many Republicans and pundits regarded Nunes as the House of Representative’s preeminent investigator of government malfeasance and corruption.
+Many Republicans and pundits regarded Nunes as the House of Representativeâs preeminent investigator of government malfeasance and corruption.
 In early 2017 he became the first member of Congress to reveal publicly there was no intelligence or evidence to support allegations that President Trump or his associates had colluded with Russia to meddle in the 2016 presidential elections.
 Leading an extensive investigation that pried information from intelligence leaders, Nunes showed that corrupt federal officials had committed numerous severe abuses in their collusion investigations, causing Nunes to file numerous criminal referrals with the Department of Justice.
-He further discovered that it was the Democrats—not Trump associates—who had colluded with Russia, because the Democrats had funded the Steele dossier.
+He further discovered that it was the Democratsânot Trump associatesâwho had colluded with Russia, because the Democrats had funded the Steele dossier.
 A discredited collection of false allegations against Trump, the dossier relied on information provided by a Russian national, and the FBI was warned by its own sources that its content included Russian disinformation.

 On January 1, 2022, at Donald Trump's request, Nunes left Congress to become CEO of Trump Media & Technology Group.
 Under Nunes' leadership, the company launched the free-speech social media platform Truth Social on the web, iOS, and Android, and later introduced TV streaming to the platform.
 He also oversaw TMTG's merger with a special purpose acquisition company (SPAC), resulting in TMTG becoming a public company trading under the DJT ticker symbol on the Nasdaq exchange.

 An outspoken anti-Communist, Nunes frequently denounces socialist tendencies in the Democratic Party.
 He is also a vehement critic of the mainstream media and Big Tech companies for suppressing conservatives and acting as a propaganda tool for the Democrats.
-He is the author of Countdown to Socialism, which details how the media, Democrats, and Big Tech collude to promote Democratic views, and Restoring the Republic, which proposes free-market solutions to America’s challenges.
+He is the author of Countdown to Socialism, which details how the media, Democrats, and Big Tech collude to promote Democratic views, and Restoring the Republic, which proposes free-market solutions to Americaâs challenges.

 Background

 Nunes was born on October 1, 1973, in Tulare, California, and still lives there with his wife and their three daughters.
-His family is of Azorean descent, having emigrated to California from SĂŁo Jorge and Pico—part of the Azores islands, which are an autonomous archipelago of Portugal.
+His family is of Azorean descent, having emigrated to California from SĂŁo Jorge and Picoâpart of the Azores islands, which are an autonomous archipelago of Portugal.

 Nunes graduated from Tulare Union High School.
 He is the second Member of Congress to attend Tulare Union, following Olympic gold medalist Bob Mathias, who served in the House of Representatives from 1967 to 1975.
-After associate's work at College of the Sequoias, Nunes graduated from Cal Poly San Luis Obispo, where he received a bachelor’s degree in agricultural business and a master’s degree in agriculture.
+After associate's work at College of the Sequoias, Nunes graduated from Cal Poly San Luis Obispo, where he received a bachelorâs degree in agricultural business and a masterâs degree in agriculture.

-Nunes was first elected to public office as one of California’s youngest community college trustees in state history at the age of 23.
+Nunes was first elected to public office as one of Californiaâs youngest community college trustees in state history at the age of 23.
 As a member of the College of the Sequoias Board from 1996 to 2002, he was an advocate for distance learning and the expansion of programs available to high school students.
 In 2001 he was appointed by President George W. Bush to serve as California State Director for the United States Department of Agriculture's Rural Development section.
-He left this post to run for California’s 21st congressional district and began serving his first term in the House of Representatives in 2003.
+He left this post to run for Californiaâs 21st congressional district and began serving his first term in the House of Representatives in 2003.
 As a result of redistricting in 2010, he later represented the 22nd district, which is in the San Joaquin Valley and includes portions of Tulare and Fresno Counties.
 After the election of President Trump in 2016, Nunes served on the Trump transition team.

 Nunes served on two of the most powerful committees in Congress: the House Permanent Select Committee on Intelligence, which oversees the intelligence operations of seventeen federal agencies and departments, and the Ways and Means Committee, whose jurisdiction includes healthcare, trade, taxes, and social security.